 A content audit is an analysis (quantitative and qualitative) of all your organization’s digital content—from product pages to blog posts to white papers and videos, and sometimes even offsite content such as social media.
-It’s different from a content inventory, which is simply a catalog of all your content.
-A content audit goes a step further by evaluating your content on criteria such as accuracy, findability, SEO, audience served, and whether it meets user and business goals.
+It’s different from a content inventory, which is simply a catalog of all your content: It goes a step further by evaluating your content on criteria such as accuracy, findability, SEO, audience served, and whether it meets user and business goals.
 With these findings in place, your organization will be positioned to improve its content.

-A completed content audit typically has two deliverables: a spreadsheet containing information on each piece of content audited, and a summary of findings and detailed content recommendations.
+A completed audit typically has two deliverables: a spreadsheet containing information on each piece of content, and a summary of findings and detailed content recommendations.

 Until you’ve examined existing content, your future creation efforts will be less effective.
-After a content audit, however, you’ll have a wealth of information to focus your B2B content strategy and ensure you’re creating marketing content that gets results.« Back to Glossary Index
+Afterwards, however, you’ll have a wealth of information to focus your B2B content strategy and ensure you’re creating marketing content that gets results.« Back to Glossary Index